bhattgauravNIT/SystemDesign/HLD/05_Database/04_Indexing/B-B+Tree.md

-In order to solve this we use B+ tree, B+ tree is similar to B tree apart from few enhanced properties like all data pointers are stored in leaf nodes only and all the leaf nodes are connected via each other in form of linked list.
+In order to solve this we use B+ tree, B+ tree is similar to B tree apart from few enhanced properties like all data pointers are stored in leaf nodes and all non -leaf nodes contains pointers to its child nodes only and all the leaf nodes are connected via each other in form of linked list.

 So in order to have all data pointers in leaf, leaf should have all nodes .